jerryscript-project/js-remote-test/README.md

 pi@raspberrypi $ sudo apt-get install openssh-server
 ```

-After that, Rapsberry devices can handle ssh connections.
+After that, Raspberry devices can handle ssh connections.
 In order to avoid the authentication every time, you should create an ssh key (on your desktop) and share the public key with the device:

 ```
 user@desktop $ ssh-keygen -t rsa